ualib/agda-algebras/glossary.rst

       Calculus of Inductive Constructions

     TT
-      refers to **intuitionistic type theory**, which is based on the :term:`Curry-Howard correspondence`; TT extends Curry-Howard to predicate logic by introducing :term:`dependent types`.
-A dependent type is actually a family of types indexed by some parameter.
-That is, a dependent type provides a *type schema*, which is a collection of types indexed by a set of values.
+      TT stands for *intuitionistic* **type theory**, which takes as its starting point the :term:`Curry-Howard correspondence`.
+TT extends Curry-Howard to predicate logic by introducing :term:`dependent types <dependent type>`.
 TT internalizes the interpretation of intuitionistic logic proposed by Brouwer, Heyting, and Kolmogorov---the so-called BHK interpretation.
 The types in TT play a similar role to sets in set theory but *functions definable in TT are always computable*.

     ITT
       :term:`intensional` :term:`intuitionistic type theory <TT>`.